GillesArcas/numsed/analysis/Adding and subtracting digits with sed.md

 ##### Shifting indexes

-To use the bracket quantifier as an index of constant value, we have to change string it works on while keeping the result of the indexation.
+To use the bracket quantifier as an index of constant value, we have to change the string it works on while keeping the result of the indexation.
 To do that, we use this simple identity:

 ```
 s[x] = (r + s)[x + len(r)]     (i)
 ```

-With these three techniques, the addition and subtraction snippets construct a strings with pieces of the sequences 012345678 and 9876543210, and find the result digit with a constant index.
+With these three techniques, the addition and subtraction snippets construct a string from pieces of the sequences 012345678 and 9876543210, and find the result digit with a constant index.

-##Notations
+## Notations

 To simplify writing, we use the following notations.
 Given two digits a and b, we note [ab] the string made of ascending digits from a to b if a <= b, or the string of descending digits if a > b.
 In practice, we use only strings of the following types:  [0a] ('012...a'), [a9] ('a...798'), [9a] ('98... a') or [a0] ('a...210').